gsoules/MkDocs/digital-archive/docs/plugins/avantzoom/avantzoom.md

-# AvantZoom (plugin for Omeka Classic)
+# AvantZoom

-The AvantZoom plugin provides image zooming using OpenSeadragon.
+The AvantZoom plugin provides image zooming capability using [OpenSeadragon](https://openseadragon.github.io/).

+---

+## Usage

+See the documentation for [zoomable images](../../administrator/zoomable-images.md).

 ## Dependencies
 AvantZoom depends on the following open source library which is included in the `views/shared/javascripts` folder.
-Click the link below to see it copyright and license.
+Click the link below to see its copyright and license.

 * [OpenSeadragon](https://openseadragon.github.io/) - An open-source, web-based viewer for high-resolution zoomable images, implemented in pure JavaScript, for desktop and mobile.

 ## Installation

+1. Download the latest release from <https://github.com/gsoules/AvantZoom>
-1. Unzip the AvantZoom-master file into your Omeka installation's plugin directory.
+1. Unzip `AvantZoom-master.zip` into your Omeka `plugins` folder
-1. Rename the folder to AvantZoom.
+1. Rename the folder to `AvantZoom`
-1. Activate the plugin from the Admin → Settings → Plugins page.
+1. Activate the plugin from the Omeka `Plugins` page
-1. Add a `zoom` folder to your Omeka installation's `files` folder.
+1. In the Omeka `files` folder, create a `zoom/images` folder
-1. Copy the `images` folder from the AvantZoom folder to the `files/zoom` folder.
-The folder contains icon used by the OpenSeadragon viewer for the zoom in, zoom out, and other controls.
-AvantZoom does not use this folder.
+1. Copy the `images` folder from the `plugins/AvantZoom` folder to the `files/zoom/images` folder The `images` folder contains icon used by the OpenSeadragon viewer for the zoom in, zoom out, and other controls AvantZoom does not use the folder
-1. Edit your theme's `show.php` file as explained below.
+1. If not using AvantTheme, edit your theme's `show.php` file as explained below

-#### Edit show.php
+### Edit show.php

+!!! note ""
+    Skip these steps if you are using AvantTheme which has built in support for AvantZoom.

-The AvantZoom plugin provides everything you need to start using OpenSeadragon, but you must edit your theme's `show.php` file to insert code at both the top and the bottom of the file.
-This code adds the OpenSeadragon viewer to the Show page and also makes calls to the AvantZoom logic that configures OpenSeadragon to display an item's image.
+The AvantZoom plugin provides everything you need to start using OpenSeadragon, but you must edit your theme's `items/show.php` file to insert code at both the top and the bottom of the file.
+The code adds the OpenSeadragon viewer to the Item page and also makes calls to the AvantZoom logic that configures OpenSeadragon to display an item's image.

 The instructions that follow are using the `show.php` from the [Seasons](https://omeka.org/classic/themes/seasons/) theme.